Leody Taveras Preview, Player Props: Rangers vs. Twins

 Leody Taveras At The Plate

-- Taveras has reached base via a hit in 67 games this season (of 110 played), and had multiple hits in 28 of those games.
+- Taveras enters this game on a four-game hitting streak.
+During his last outings, he's hitting .263 with one homer.

-- In 32.7% of his games this year, Taveras has tallied at least one RBI.
-In 13 of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- Taveras has picked up a hit in 68 of 111 games this year, with multiple hits 29 times.

-- He has scored in 41 of 110 games this year, and more than once 11 times.
+- Taveras has an RBI in 36 of 111 games this year, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.